2.2 Inspectors

 2.2.3 CompositeInspector

-CompositeInspector composes the results of several inspectors into one and returns a single, combined inspection result.
-As shown in Figure 2.2 CompositeInspector works by calling each inspector in turn, combining the inspection result as it goes.
+CompositeInspector composes the results of several Inspectors into one and returns a single, combined inspection result.
+As shown in Figure 2.2 CompositeInspector works by calling each Inspector in turn, combining the inspection result as it goes.

 CompositeInspector composes multiple inspectors into one